kendallsullivan/kep_occ_how-to/README.txt

 -- convert Steve's jupyter notebooks into python scripts
 	-- createStellarCatalogs -- done!
-	-- binomailVettingCompleteness - written and commented but not tested -- various codes for running KeplerPORTs - check the binary parallelization for this -- binomialFPEffectiveness
+	-- binomialVettingCompleteness - written and commented but not tested -- calc_composite_completeness - written and commented but not tested -- binomialFPEffectiveness
 	-- binomialObsFPRate
 	-- makePlanetInput